Voyage to Antarctica

 How is airfare arranged?

 Travelers will fly into and out of the Malvinas Argentinas International Airport (USH) in Ushuaia at the very tip of Argentina.
 Those that decide to join us for the optional Buenos Aires & the End of the World Pre-tour will fly into the Ministro Pistarini International Airport (EZE) in Buenos Aires.
-Program details for this pre-tour will be released in January of 2019.
 We recommend that you contact Debbi Custer, the travel agent we work with, to help book your flight arrangements.
 In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
 More details about flight arrangements and travel agent contact information will be provided by email after you register for the Adventure.
 Please do not book your airfare prior to receiving these flight details from us!

 Season of Our Sailing